18vishaka/SAMSUNG-PD-TRAINING-/README.md

 Example of Blocking assignment:

 		 a=b+c;
-The value of 'a' is set to the sum of 'b' and 'c', and the next line of code will not execute until this assignment is complete.
+The value of 'a' is set to the sum of 'b' and 'c', and the next line of code will not execute until this assignment is complete.<br><br>

  **Non Blocking Assignment:**